 Here’s an example with some client pushback—about your “standard” timeline—for a routine request that doesn’t require custom scoping.

-10. Your account manager checks with a PM to see if you have capacity.
+- Your account manager checks with a project manager (PM) to see if you have capacity.

 Even if they didn’t approve the rush fee, that’s OK—you got paid at the regular turnaround.